What Does Tralalero Tralala Mean? The Viral Sound with Unexpected Italian Roots

 “Tralala” in Meme Culture: A Perfect Phrase for Saying Nothing Beautifully

-As Classic FM notes, composers and performers have always loved using nonsense syllables, especially to:
+As Classic FM notes and Facebook reports, composers and performers have always loved using nonsense syllables, especially to:

 • Add rhythm without language